vgskye/shinkansen/README.md

 * Parchment stuff:
   * param-name mappings
   * javadoc (which requires implementing `genSources`, doing linemapping, etc. voldeloom has mosta that stuff)
+  * mh.
+Hard.
+Loom supports Parchment, if you really want Patchment you can open your Loom project's sources.
 * Hmm: optional mode that tries to use a cached jar from `fabric-loom`, to save RAM

 # License